by Sirius Fourside

 Table of Contents

-Introduction: What’s the Best Way to Make Hash at Home?
+Introduction: What’s the Best Way to Make Cannabis Hash at Home?

 Hash is a collection of the extracted resin glands (trichomes) from a cannabis plant.
-The effects of hash are typically much stronger than straight cannabis flowers because trichomes contain concentrated amounts of THC, CBD and other cannabinoids.
-The two most common types of hash made at home may be bubble hash and dry-ice hash.
-After releasing tutorials on how to make your own Bubble Hash and Dry-Ice Hash, we received quite a few emails on the subject of hash.
-Everyone seems to love extracts in all forms, but there were two distinct opinions that kept showing up over and over again.
+The effects of hash are typically much stronger than cannabis flowers on their own because trichomes contain concentrated amounts of THC, CBD and other cannabinoids.
+Two of the most popular types of marijuana hash made at home are bubble hash and dry ice hash.
+After releasing tutorials on how to make your own Bubble Hash and Dry Ice Hash at home, we received quite a few emails on the subject of hash.
+Everyone seems to love extracts in all forms, but there were two distinct opinions that kept showing up over and over again…

-One group feels the dry-ice hash is the only way to go because bubble hash can be time-consuming and doesn’t always get great yields.
+One group feels the dry ice hash is better, and that bubble hash can be time-consuming and doesn’t always get great yields.

-The other group thinks bubble hash has the best potency/effects, and that dry-ice hash is an easy-to-make but less valuable extract.
+The other group thinks bubble hash has the best potency/effects, and that dry ice hash is a less valuable extract.

-Pure trichomes are abundant in cannabinoids, which means that any kind of hash is much more potent than typical cannabis
+Pure trichomes are abundant in cannabinoids, so any kind of hash is likely to be much more potent than typical cannabis.

-Honestly, I think they’re both great.
-But today, that’s not enough.
-Both types of hash are getting judged on certain attributes and we’ll figure out if one really is better than the other.
-In this experiment, the process of making bubble hash and dry-ice hash will be judged by these criteria:
+Honestly, I think both forms of hash are great.
+But peaceful coexistence won’t do in this case.
+Today, both types of hash are getting judged and we’ll figure out if one really is better than the other.
+In this experiment, bubble hash and dry-ice hash will be judged by these criteria:

-• Appearance – How pretty does it turn out?
+- Appearance – How pretty does it look?

-• Perceived Potency – How strong is it?
+- Perceived Potency – How strong does it feel?

 Dry Ice Hash vs Bubble Hash: The Process